Agriculture Improvement Act of 2018: Provisions

 The bill "largely continues current farm and nutrition policy" and does not include new requirements for SNAP (food stamps) recipients, but did increase funding for the SNAP Employment and Training Program.

 The bill also reauthorized Food Distribution Program on Indian Reservations, The Emergency Food Assistance Program (TEFAP), Commodity Supplemental Food Program, and other nutrition programs.
 The 2018 Farm Bill also increased funding for TEFAP and the Food Insecurity Nutrition Incentive grant program.
 Some previously temporary programs were made permanent in the 2018 farm bill including promotional funds for farmers markets, organic farming research funds, funding of organizing and education of future farmers, and funding for veteran and minority farmers.

 Incorporating some of the text of the Hemp Farming Act of 2018, the farm bill descheduled some cannabis products from the Controlled Substances Act for the first time.
 One estimate put the U.S. CBD market at $2.3 billion to $23 billion by the 2020s, enabled by the 2018 farm bill.
-U.S. Senator Mitch McConnell was such a proponent of the hemp provision that American Military News reported that McConnell coined the hashtag #HempFarmBill.
+U.S. Senator Mitch McConnell was such a proponent of the hemp provision that American Military News reported that McConnell coined the Twitter hashtag #HempFarmBill.

 The 2018 Farm Bill establishes a new federal hemp regulatory system under the US Department of Agriculture which aims to facilitate the commercial cultivation, processing, and marketing of hemp.
 The 2018 Farm Bill removes hemp and hemp seeds from the statutory definition of marijuana and the DEA schedule of Controlled Substances.
 It even makes hemp an eligible crop under the federal crop insurance program.
 The 2018 Farm Bill also allows the transfer of hemp and hemp-derived products across state lines provided the hemp was lawfully produced under a State or Indian Tribal plan or under a license issued under the USDA plan.
-The hemp legalization is restricted to plants with low levels of delta-9-THC.
-It may have inadvertently legalized delta-8-THC, which is also psychoactive and has since become more popular recreationally across the U.S.
+The hemp legalization is restricted to plants with low levels of delta-9-THC, the psychoactive cannabinoid primarily present in marijuana.
+Due to a loophole in the bill, it inadvertently legalized several psychoactive cannabinoids (e.g., delta-8-THC, delta-10-THC, HHC, and THCP).
+These have since become more popular recreationally across the U.S.

 Additional revenue to farmers and processors is expected from textiles and other hemp products.
 The Dog and Cat Meat Trade Prohibition Act of 2018 was passed as part of the bill.